What is equipment financing?

 He also recommends, “Equipment financing is available to those that aren’t necessarily a business entity but use their vehicle for predominantly business purposes.
 The likes of workers – such as real estate agents – who do a lot of driving.”

 Equipment financing is a great way for businesses to purchase the equipment they need to run their business without having to pay the full cost of the item upfront.
-The interest rate is generally lower than that of a personal loan which makes it an appealing opportunity for small businesses who may be struggling to pay upfront.
-If you’re looking for a way to leverage your business, talk to one of our team members to discuss how equipment financing can benefit you.
+The interest rate is generally lower than that of a personal loan which makes it an appealing opportunity for small businesses that may be struggling to pay upfront.
+If you’re looking for a way to leverage your business, talk to one of our equipment finance brokers team members to discuss how equipment financing can benefit you.